jkerkela/atlant-scanner/README.md

 ## Integration
 Project is build as VS solution.
 Project uses C++ 17.
-- NOTE: Implementation is not tested with live server (see: Things to do).
+- NOTE: Implementation is not tested with live server.
-- NOTE: The libary linking is not complete, all dependency libraries needs to be used from external/libs (see: Things to do).
-Currently linking problem is circumnvented by adding requried libs (PocoJSONd.dll, PocoNetd.dll, PocoFoundationd.dll) manually to output folder.

 3rd party dependencies:
   - POCO